New or used cars: What's your best option?

 Buying a new car

-It has to be said, there’s nothing quite like the feeling of owning a brand new car –not to mention the new car smell.
+It has to be said, there’s nothing quite like the feeling of owning a brand new car – not to mention the new car smell.

 You also get to choose which optional features you want on your vehicle, such as the trim, colour, wheel upgrades and more.
-In short, you can choose the features you want, and the new car warranty can also provide you peace of mind.
+In short, you can get the features you want, and the new car warranty can also provide you peace of mind.

 Buying a used car